19 Surprising Facts About Chinese Food You Never Knew

 #7 China Is the Birthplace of Tea

-China is considered the birthplace of tea and the Chinese starting drinking it several thousand years ago.
+China is considered the birthplace of tea and the Chinese started drinking it several thousand years ago.
 Chinese tea culture is deeply intertwined with Chinese cuisine.
 Different types of tea are often paired with specific dishes to enhance the dining experience.
 We strongly recommend a pot of Jasmine or Oolong tea to complement a Chinese meal.

 #8 Chinese Food Is Designed for Sharing